Syria Justice and Accountability Centre: Trial reporting

-Missing Persons Cases
+Missing persons cases

 SJAC works with several teams of responders in Syria which exhume and investigate mass graves and document information about missing persons in Syria.
 SJAC works with the Argentine Forensic Anthropology Team to provide training in Syria on how to accurately exhume, examine, and document mass graves and human remains.

-Documentation Training
+Documentation training

 SJAC provides training in Arabic, both in person and virtually to those working to recover remains and discover missing persons in Syria.
 Training material provided by SJAC includes videos, fact sheets, and quizzes which are meant to prepare individuals to collect evidence of crimes and forced disappearances.

-Government Document Preservation
+Government document preservation

 SJAC preserved 5,003 government documents found in former Syrian Government intelligence offices.
-The documents survived bombing during the conflict in Raqqa and Homs and were later smuggled by activists from Syria to Turkey.
+The documents survived bombing during the conflict in Raqqa and Homs, and were later smuggled by activists from Syria to Turkey.
 The documents detail instances where government officials had tortured and spied on Syrians in the lead-up to the Syrian Conflict.
 Later documents include evidence of broad authorization by the government to allow security forces to use force against peaceful protests and uprisings during the 2011 Arab Spring.

-In an interview with France24, SJAC claimed that it had identified a number of documents which could later be used for criminal prosecution of government officials who had engaged in war crimes and crimes against humanity.
+In an interview with France 24, SJAC claimed that it had identified a number of documents which could later be used for criminal prosecution of government officials who had engaged in war crimes and crimes against humanity.
 Further analysis by outside organizations will be necessary to determine if and how prosecution of former official would be possible under current international law.

 Analysis

 SJAC publishes articles, blogs, and reports that pertain to transitional justice, human rights abuses, war crimes, international law, refugee issues, and the international community's response to the Syrian conflict.
 Recent blogs and publications center around current events, challenges faced by refugees, and trial monitoring of Syrian individuals charged with crimes against humanity.

 In January, 2021 the organization filed a communication with the Office of the Prosecutor of the International Criminal Court asking for an investigation into crimes committed against Syrian refugees who were attempting to cross the border into Greece.
-The communication was lodged in response to accusations that the European Coast Guard (Frontex), had damaged migrant boats and endangered lives by pushing boats away from Greek territorial waters.
-The case is currently being reviewed by the ICC which will determine whether to conduct a larger investigation.
+The communication was lodged in response to accusations that the European Coast Guard (Frontex) had damaged migrant boats and endangered lives by pushing boats away from Greek territorial waters.
+The case is currently being reviewed by the ICC, which will determine whether to conduct a larger investigation.